Can this man save the Champions League?

 Who is Ceferin?

-Alexander Ceferin is probably someone to avoid picking a fight with -- whether that's verbally or physically.
+Aleksander Ceferin is probably someone to avoid picking a fight with -- whether that's verbally or physically.

 The Slovenian is a 48-year-old lawyer who heads up one of the biggest legal firms in the Balkans, having replaced his father as company director in the family business.